thusoy/salt-states/salt/rabbitmq/README.md

 # rabbitmq

-Install RabbitMQ 3.8 with Erland 23.
+Install RabbitMQ and Erlang.
 There's a substate `rabbitmq.management` that will enable the management plugin and enable the users `admin` and `monitoring` with the respective tags.
 The state is designed to be run the management plugin behind a reverse proxy like nginx, and thus doesn't expose any services externally, but this can be